Complete classification of the Dehn functions of Bestvina-Brady groups: Introduction

 If the defining graph $\Gamma$ is reducible, then it coincides with its unique maximal reducible subgraph, meaning that $\Gamma$ cannot have \D4.
 Thus, \cref{main-theorem} implies the following result.

-\begin{corollaryintro} If $\Gamma$ is an essential reducible graph such that $\flag \Gamma$ is simply connected, then $\bbg \Gamma$ has cubic Dehn function. \end{corollaryintro}
+\begin{corollaryintro} If $\Gamma$ is an essentially $2$-reducible graph such that $\flag \Gamma$ is simply connected, then $\bbg \Gamma$ has cubic Dehn function. \end{corollaryintro}

-If $\Gamma$ is reducible but not essential, then the Dehn function of $\bbg\Gamma$ is at most quadratic.
+If $\Gamma$ is reducible but not essentially $2$-reducible, then the Dehn function of $\bbg\Gamma$ is at most quadratic.
 While this is a simple application of \cref{main-theorem}, it also follows from previously known results.
-Indeed, a reducible graph $\Gamma$ that is not essential is either a cone graph, namely, $\Gamma = \{c\} * \Lambda$ for some subgraph $\Lambda$, or it splits as a join of three or more subgraphs.
-In the first case, the group $\bbg \Gamma$ is isomorphic to the right-angled Artin group $\raag \Lambda$, which is $\mathrm{CAT}(0)$ \cite[Theorem 2.6]{charney-intro-raags}, and therefore has at most quadratic Dehn function \cite[Theorem 6.2.1]{bridsongeometry}.
+Indeed, a reducible graph $\Gamma$ that is not essentially $2$-reducible is either a cone graph, namely, $\Gamma = \{c\} * \Lambda$ for some subgraph $\Lambda$, or it splits as a join of three or more subgraphs.
+In the first case, the group $\bbg \Gamma$ is isomorphic to the right-angled Artin group $\raag \Lambda$, which is a $\mathrm{CAT}(0)$ group \footnote{A \emph{$\mathrm{CAT}(0)$ group} is a group admitting a proper and cocompact action on a $\mathrm{CAT}(0)$ space by isometries.} \cite[Theorem 2.6]{charney-intro-raags}, and therefore has at most quadratic Dehn function \cite[Theorem 6.2.1]{bridsongeometry}.
 In the second case, the Dehn function of $\bbg \Gamma$ being quadratic is a consequence of \cite[Corollary 4.3]{CarterForester}.
 Note that although we draw some inspiration from the work of Carter and Forester, our argument does not rely on their results.

 \Cref{main-theorem} is also consistent with \cite[Theorem 1.1]{chang2021dehnbb}.
 Indeed, let $\flag\Gamma$ be a $2$-dimensional triangulated disc with square boundary.
 On the one hand, if $\Gamma$ is reducible, then it is the suspension of a path.
 In this case, according to both \cref{main-theorem} and \cite[Theorem 1.1]{chang2021dehnbb}, the Dehn function is cubic if the path has length greater than or equal to $3$ and quadratic otherwise.
 On the other hand, if $\Gamma$ is irreducible, then it has $\D4$, as every reducible subgraph $\Lambda$ containing the boundary of $\flag\Gamma$ must be strictly contained in $\Gamma$.
 Therefore, the boundary of $\flag\Gamma$ is not null-homotopic in $\flag\Lambda$.
 Furthermore, the flag complex $\flag\Gamma$ must contain an interior $2$-simplex (otherwise, one gets a contradiction by \cite[Lemma 4.2]{chang2021dehnbb}).
 Thus, both statements imply that $\bbg\Gamma$ has quartic Dehn function.
 However, note that the lower bound established in \cite[Proposition 1.5]{chang2021dehnbb} is incorrect.\footnote{For example, let $\Gamma=\{c\}\ast\Lambda$, where $\Lambda$ is the suspension of the path of length three.
 Then the Dehn function of $\bbg\Lambda$ is cubic, whereas the Dehn function of $\bbg\Gamma$ is quadratic since $\Gamma$ is a cone graph.
 The gap in the proof of \cite[Proposition 1.5]{chang2021dehnbb} is due to \cite[Proposition 5.3]{chang2021dehnbb}, which is erroneous.}